tfukui95/tor-experiment/README.md

-Onion routing research began in 1995 by David Goldschlag, Michael Reed, and Paul Syverson, with one goal in mind, which was to separate identification from routing [1].
+Onion routing research began in 1995 by David Goldschlag, Michael Reed, and Paul Syverson, with one goal in mind, which was to separate identification from routing [2].
 Authenticating one's identity can be done through the data that is passed in the data stream, and does not necessarily have to be through one's location.
-The goal that these three men had in mind was not to create anonymity when browsing the Internet, but anonymous routing.
+The goal that these three men had in mind was not to create a complete form of anonymity when browsing the Internet, but anonymous routing.

-Why was Tor built in the first place?
-Let us first take look back at the history of Tor when it was first created.
-Tor was originally developed by the US military for the purpose of providing some kind of cloaking mechanism of the identity of government personnel when they worked online[1].
-Mainly funded by the Office of Naval Research and DARPA (Defense Advanced Research Projects Agency), the main goal of creating Tor was to provide anonymity for military and intelligence operations that require the use of public communication infrastructure and/or databases[1].
-This was their primary objective, and perhaps the only one.
-The developers of Tor knew that their software would be able to be used by other people for other reasons beyond their control.
-People would be able to use Tor to commit crimes all while cloaking their tracks.
-Even while knowing this, the development of Tor continued and was marketed for everyone to use because the primary objective remained as the top and only priority.
-Everything else was secondary.
+Today there are over 6000 Tor relays inside the Tor network, serving over 1.5 million users [3].
+In the present day, there is a variety of Tor users with different goals that they wish to achieve from using Tor.
+One group of users are law enforcement and intelligence agency personnel, who must stay anonymous when browsing the Internet to investigate a certain case.
+There actions cannot be traced, therefore anonymous routing is the best solution.
+Another group of users stems from those who want to voice their opinion on a certain topic without revealing their true identity.
+Tor provides a means for people to discuss and post on the Internet without a risk for exposure of their location and identity.
+Then there are other more ordinary people who simply want to make sure that there information is protected at a level on step higher than just HTTPS.
+Simply limiting the amount of information that can be seen by a person spying on the network is the main goal that people wish to achieve from using Tor.

-In fact, other than those who would use Tor for cloaking criminal activity, the US Navy needed other people other themselves to use Tor.
-Using a cloaking software exclusively by the US Navy would conversely decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
+How does using Tor differ from using a Virtual Private Network (VPN)?
+VPNs have a vulnerability where an adversary can observe the information that is being communicated to the VPN, and it is also easy to associate the users and affiliations with a VPN [2].
+For example, a school's VPN tells us that the users of that VPN are only students or professors of that school, which narrows down the pool of users incredibly.
+Compared to a VPN, the Tor network has a wide variety of users on the same network.
+This variety is what is key to the anonymity that is provided by onion routing.
+For example, using a cloaking software exclusively by the US Navy would conversely decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
 The US Navy required as diverse of a community of people as possible to use Tor in order to hide themselves behind everyone.
-This was an essential part in fulfilling their primary objective of cloaking the identity of government and intelligence personnel, which was why Tor became a consumer product that everyone would be able to use.
-Everything was a balance of
+This was an essential part in fulfilling their primary objective of cloaking the identity of government and intelligence personnel, which was why Tor became an "open source" consumer product that everyone would be able to use [2].
-priority: Tor would not be the perfect to solution for everything, but it would at least be a solution for their primary objective.
-The crime that comes out of releasing Tor to the public would need to be dealt with at a later time.

 ![](http://geography.oii.ox.ac.uk/wp-content/uploads/2014/06/Tor_Hexagons.png)